Top Benefits of Pea Protein

 Are you?
 Common symptoms weakness, fatigue, headaches, dizziness, pale skin, unusual cravings for things non-nutritive substances (like ice or starch), cold hands and feet, and brittle nails.30

-Just one serving of Clean Lean Protein contains fully 20% of your recommended daily intake of iron.
+Just one serving of Clean Lean Protein contains about 20% of your recommended daily intake of iron.
 This is hard to beat for people who don’t eat red meat (another major source of iron).
 And since poor appetite is another common symptom of iron deficiency, the ability to get more protein and iron in your diet through a simple and delicious shake can make a big impact on your health.

 An important caveat: research indicates that iron found in plants may be less absorbable than iron found in animal products.32